-Ty is an award-winning children’s book author, literacy advocate, and captivating motivational speaker.
+Ty is an award-winning children’s book author, literacy advocate, captivating motivational speaker, and honorary Doctorate recipient.
 In 2011 he founded Big Head Books, LLC, a literacy organization that aims to introduce children to the joys of reading.
 Ty travels around the country inspiring children and educating adults about the impacts of illiteracy.

 For more information about Ty Jackson click on link: